DoganM95/Win-Reg-Scripts/README.md

 - `PasswordPromptOnResume`: Disable to prevent windows from asking you for a password when resuming the pc from sleep.
 - `ShowFullContextMenuByDefault`: Makes the right click context menu always show all options, as if you pressed show more.
 - `EnableHibernateOption`: Enables the Hibernate option, also in old Control Panel, so it becomes available as lid/button option.
 A good side effect: the *Turn on fast start-up* option also appears.
+- `OpenWithVscode - Explorer`: A context menu entry to open files/folders with a portable vscode.